Utshaw/Linux-Command-Line/README.md

 Shell is a program that is capable of understanding shell commands.
 Bash shell is one of the most propular shell programs.

 ### Terminal
-Terminal is just an interface between the shell program and command.
+Terminal is just a graphical interface between the shell program and command.
 This is where we write commands.

 ### Commands
-Command are text that are written in the terminal.
+Command are instruction that are written in the terminal and submitted to the shell for interpretation.

 ### Basics
 - 0 = standard input; 1 = standard output; 2 = standard error <br />